Growth Days

 The outcome

-We have been running the experiment for a few months now and the team have been really happy with it.
-Everyone is taking time to upskill and we are getting a better team of engineers out of it.
+We have been running the experiment for a few months now.
+The team are taking more time to upskill, and we have a stronger set of engineers for it.